postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/deploying-an-api.md

 1. Select **Deploy**.

-> Vendor extensions present on AWS API Gateway are preserved when pushing and deploying the schema from Postman.
-Postman merges any vendor extensions present on the gateway into the schema in Postman before deploying the merged schema to AWS API Gateway.
+> [API Gateway extensions to Open API](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-swagger-extensions.html) (vendor extensions) are preserved when pushing and deploying the schema from Postman.
+Postman merges any extensions present on the gateway into the schema before pushing the merged schema to AWS API Gateway.